-219) Testimony of Lee X-guk at KINU, October 27, 2001.
+277) Testimony of Lee X-guk during an interview at KINU, October 27, 2001.

 Work shoes are issued once every one and a half years, and padded winter shoes only once every five years.
 No socks or underwear are given to the prisoners.
 Because of the lack of socks and underwear, many are frostbitten and toe amputations are not uncommon.